dereuromark/cakephp-setup/docs/Install.md

 Note that `require-dev` usually totally enough for using this plugin, as it only provides helpful dev tools.
 It is not needed for production environments.

+If you want, however, to use certain shells like "User" in the productive enviroment, as well, please use `require` then.

 Details @ https://packagist.org/packages/dereuromark/cakephp-setup

 This will load the plugin (within your boostrap file):